Lufthansa to order 25 new Airbus planes for $3.24 billion

 "There are more customers out there that can't be reached with the premium segment," Lufthansa Chief Executive Carsten Spohr said at an event in Frankfurt last week.

-Lufthansa pilots and cabin crew unions have criticised the plans as further cost-cutting, while investors and analysts are unsure whether Lufthansa should branch out.
+Lufthansa pilots and cabin crew unions have criticized the plans as further cost-cutting, while investors and analysts are unsure whether Lufthansa should branch out.

 (Reporting by Kirsti Knolle, Writing by Victoria Bryan, Tim Hepher; Editing by Jonathan Gould and Susan Thomas)